-[PLEASE NOTE: THIS IS IN THE PROCESS OF BEING UPDATED FROM AN OLDER FORMAT TO A NEW WORDPRESS FORMAT, SO PHOTOS AND FONTS ARE ALL OVER THE PLACE.
-PLEASE BEAR WITH ME!]
+[PLEASE NOTE: I’M IN THE PROCESS OF MIGRATING FROM ONE SITE TO ANOTHER; PHOTOS, TEXT, FONTS ARE ALL OVER THE PLACE!
+PLEASE BEAR WITH ME DURING THESE CHANGES — THANKS!–HH]

 Growing up in Montana, Good Friday was an often snowy, three-hour noontime service, “Seven Last Words From the Cross.”
 We got the day off from elementary school for such religious things back then.
 (Yes, I lived in ancient times.)